asif-shariar29/Frontend-Projects/README.md

-This repository contains some basic and simple frontend projects designed to help practice the fundamentals of web development.

-## Tech Stack
-- HTML
-- CSS
-- JavaScript
+This repository features beginner-friendly frontend projects that reinforce core web development skills using HTML, CSS, and JavaScript.